chinmayijagadish/GramaKalyanaSports/Readme.md

 # 🤝 Internship

-This project is being developed as part of an internship at:
+This project is being developed as part of an internship at: MindMatrix

 ### MindMatrix